-- 9. Nowacki failed to make a prima facie case for reducing the property's assessment for any of the years at issue.
+- 9. Nowacki failed to make a prima facie case for reducing the property's 2009 and 2015 assessments.
 The Board reached this decision for the following reasons: - a.
 The goal of Indiana's real property assessment system is to arrive at an assessment reflecting the property's true tax value.
 50 IAC 2.4-1-1(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 3.
-"True tax value" does not mean "fair market value"

-- or "the value of the property to the user."
+"True tax value" does not mean "fair market value" or "the value of the property to the user."
 I.C. § 6-1.1-31-6(c), (e).
 It is instead determined under the rules of the Department of Local Government Finance ("DLGF").
 I.C. § 6-1.1-31-5(a); I.C. § 6-1.1-31-6(f).
 The DLGF defines "true tax value" as "market value in use," which it in turn defines as "[t]he market value-in-use of a property for its current use, as reflected by the utility received by the owner or by a similar user, from the property."
 MANUAL at 2. - b.
 All three standard appraisal approaches-the cost, sales-comparison, and income approaches-are "appropriate for determining true tax value."
 MANUAL at 2.
 In an assessment appeal, parties may offer any evidence relevant to a property's true tax value, including appraisals prepared in accordance with generally recognized appraisal principles.
 Id. at 3; see also Eckerling v.
 Wayne Twp.
 Ass'r, 841 N.E.2d 674, 678 (Ind.
 Tax Ct.
 2006) (reiterating that a market value-in-use appraisal that complies with the Uniform Standards of Professional Appraisal Practice is the most effective method for rebutting the presumption that an assessment is correct).
 Regardless of the appraisal method used, a party must relate its evidence to the relevant valuation date.
 Long v.
 Wayne Twp.
 Ass'r, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
 Otherwise, the evidence lacks probative value.
 Id.
-The valuation date for the 2009, 2011, 2013 and 2015 assessments at issue in these appeals was March 1 of each respective assessment year.
+For 2009 and 2015, the valuation date was March 1 of the assessment year.
 Ind.
-Code § 6-1.1-2-1.5(a). - c.
-Nowacki contends the property's assessment should be \$4,000 for all of the years at issue, but he failed to present any probative market-based evidence to support that value.
+Code § 6-1.1-2-1.5(a).

+- c.
+Nowacki contends the property's assessment should be \$4,000 for both years at issue but he failed to present any probative market-based evidence to support that value.
 Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 704 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
 1998). - d.
 Because Nowacki offered no probative market-based evidence to demonstrate the property's correct market value-in-use, he failed to make a prima facie case for a lower assessment.
 Where a Petitioner has not supported his claim with probative evidence, the Respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).